hibbitts-design/docsify-this/docs/README.md

 **loadNavbar**
 Load a Docsify navbar from the Markdown file passed with the optional **loadNavbar** Docsify parameter, for example:
 https://docsify-this.net/?basePath=https://raw.githubusercontent.com/hibbitts-design/docsify-open-publishing-starter-kit/main/docs&homepage=introduction.md&loadNavbar=_navbar.md

+**page-title**
+Set a custom page title at the top of your standalone pages with the optional **page-titl** parameter, for example:
+https://docsify-this.net/?basePath=https://raw.githubusercontent.com/hibbitts-design/blog-hibbitts-design-org/master/pages/01.posts/2022-09-01-docsify-this-v1-released&homepage=item.md&page-titl=Docsify-This%20v1.0%20Released.
+Please note to use titles with spaces they must be [encoded](https://meyerweb.com/eric/tools/dencoder/), so "My Page" would be "My%20Page".

 ---